alldaygzchen/typescript/readme.md

 ```
 The getter ensures that the method is bound to the instance (p) before it’s passed to the event listener.
+Use get instead of replacing the description.value
 ```

+### autobind example

 ```
 class Example {